 I have always found personality tests so interesting.
 They give insight into who I am, but more importantly, they show me how to work well with others.
-As a home business owner, I find it so helpful when I know how to connect with others and bring out the best in them.
+As a home business owner and busy mom with little time, I find it so helpful when I know how to connect with others and bring out the best in them.

 The 4 Personality Gems test is one of my favorites and comes from the motivational speaker Dani Johnson.
 Johnson says, “You have all four Gem characteristics in you.
 Some people have a lot of two Gems and very little of the others.
 Others have quite a bit of each one in them, but they lead and communicate in one primary Gem most of the time.”